 Digging Down

-In order to make this happen construction crews will need to dig around the property, disturbing flowerbeds, outdoor play areas and patios, for example.
-However, this could be an opportunity for you to build back better.
-If that is the case, this is the perfect time to create extra living space, and your dream backyard, in one fell swoop.
+To make this happen, construction crews will need to dig around the property, potentially disturbing flowerbeds, outdoor play areas, and patios.
+However, this disruption presents an opportunity for you to build back better.
+If that was something you were already considering, your expansion project will be the perfect time to also cultivate your dream backyard.

-If you live in a city like Los Angeles, planning and zoning constraints might prohibit you from building up or out as you would like to.
-In such scenarios, your best bet would be to dig down to create a basement.
-In Los Angeles the square footage used for a basement does not count towards your maximum allowable square footage if certain requirements are met, allowing you to increase the size of your home beyond what is otherwise allowed.
-What a bonus!
+Creating or renovating a basement is especially valuable in cities like Santa Monica, Culver City, or Los Angeles, where lots are small and space is at a premium.
+Plus planning and zoning restrictions in these areas may even prohibit you from building up or out as you may have originally envisioned.
+So, if your home is in a high-density area, your best, and sometimes only, option is to dig down.
+Also, in Los Angeles, the square footage used for a basement does not count towards your maximum allowable square footage, if certain requirements are met, allowing you to increase the size of your home beyond what is otherwise allowed.
+Talk about a bonus!

-The challenge with this option is bringing in natural light and air flow to a subterranean space.
-Any good architect, Design-Build firm, or construction company knows this and will offer solutions that work with your site specifics.
-They will also ensure that the space is properly waterproofed and that the existing house is properly supported while the basement is constructed.
-Your new basement should be finished to be cohesive with the rest of the house and the stair that connects the new area should be carefully planned and located.
+The challenge with this option is bringing natural light and airflow into a subterranean space.
+Any good architect, design-build firm, or general contractor understands this and will provide solutions tailored to your site's specifics.
+They will also ensure the space is properly waterproofed, the house is supported during construction, the stairs are carefully planned and positioned, and the new basement is seamlessly integrated with the rest of the house.

 • Great for secondary spaces you don’t want on your main floor